ShawnDhaliwal/saiddit/README.md

 7. Users can view friends they have added
 8. When a user signs up, they are automatically subscribed to the default subsaiddits
 9. Users can view a list of subsaiddits they are subscribed to
+10. Basic design of subsaiddit pages.
+Subsaiddits still need to be filled.
+Should be done soon.

 ### What needs to be done